 Essential oils are often termed as volatile (meaning to evaporate) because they contain naturally occurring alcohols.
 Top note oils such as peppermint, rosemary, and eucalyptus contain high levels of alcohols so they tend to evaporate more quickly than those that contain less alcohol.
 Generally speaking top note oils should last 6 – 12 months (some say longer).
 Middle note oils such as lavender and geranium should last even longer 1 – 2 years.
 Base note oils such as cedarwood, patchouli and sandalwood tend to be more viscous, are darker in colour and have lower alcohol levels resulting in a longer shelf life (possibly 2 – 4 years).

 Storing essential oils in dark glass containers and not exposing them to drastic temperature fluctuations and away from direct sunlight will help to preserve your oils.
 If you invest in a large bottle of an essential oil such as 1 – 2 oz (30-60 ml) then over time the oil should be decanted into a smaller bottle to reduce the ratio of air-to-oil in the bottle.
-Replacing the orifice reducer (dropper cap) periodically can also help to maintain an essential oil.
+Replacing the orifice reducer (dropper cap) periodically can also help to maintain the freshness of an essential oil.

 All essential oils should be blended into a carrier oil (natural vegetable oil) in order to use them on your skin.
 It is the carrier oil that goes rancid (often within 3 months) – a rancid carrier oil smells like old cooking oil.
 In order to render your aromatic body oil concoctions from going rancid and reduce the risk of allergens (such as almond oil) consider using fractionated coconut oil.

 Note: Aromatherapy, like any other natural therapy, is intended to complement not replace traditional medicine.
 When in doubt about any medical condition, always seek medical advice.
 See legal